analyticd/nix-mode/README.md

 A major mode for [Nix][] expressions.

 ## Usage of nix-shell (this section added by @analyticd)
+In the case of Python, it seems that direnv integration (direnv from Nix, direnv Emacs package, .envrc containing 'use nix' in your nix-shell directory, and 'direnv allow .' in same) to Emacs is needed in addition to nix-shell.el in Emacs.
+With just direnv integration to Emacs, the shell is built, but Emacs must be launched from within the nix-shell on the command line in order to use the appropriate python executable.
+With nix-shell.el, you can do M-x nix-shell-activate (in concert with the aforementioned coordination of direnv) and Emacs will pick up the nix-shell environment including the path to the python exectable (and other necessary config) defined (and implied) by the shell.nix file.

-Mario has solved the problem of getting Emacs to use nix-shell executables in Emacs without having to start Emacs from within a nix-shell!
-This ends much longstanding grief for many Nix users, myself included.
-Thanks Mario!
+Bottom line: Mario has solved the problem of getting Emacs to use nix-shell executables in Emacs without having to start Emacs from within a nix-shell.

         (use-package nix-mode
           :load-path (lambda () (expand-file-name "github.com/analyticd/nix-mode" ghq-root))) ; just the path to the repo will do